PaulSudarshan/digital-garden/docs/coursera/coursera-dl/4-Convolutional-Neural-Networks/Readme.md

   - Reshape activation from H X W X C to HW X C
   - Name the reshaped activation F.
   - `G[l] = F * F.T`
-- Finally the cost function will be as following:
+- Finally the cost function will be the Frobenius norm between **Style matrices** of `Generated` and `Style` images as following:
   - `J(S, G) at layer l = (1/ 2 * H * W * C) || G(l)(s) - G(l)(G) ||`
-- And if you have used it from some layers
+- It turns out that you get more visually pleasing results if you use the style cost function from multiple different layers.
+So, the overall style cost function, you can define as sum over all the different layers of the style cost function for that layer.
   - `J(S, G) = Sum (lamda[l]*J(S, G)[l], for all layers)`
 - Steps to be made if you want to create a tensorflow model for neural style transfer:
   1. Create an Interactive Session.